qingwen220/hadoop-jmx-collector/README.md

 ## edit cronus.ini

-* input

-"port" defines the hadoop service port, such as 50070 => "namenode", 60010 => "hbase master".
+* input: "port" defines the hadoop service port, such as 50070 => "namenode", 60010 => "hbase master".

-* filter

-"monitoring.group.selected" can filter out beans which we care about.
+* filter: "monitoring.group.selected" can filter out beans which we care about.

 * output

-For the output, if we left it empty, then the output is stdout by default.
+if we left it empty, then the output is stdout by default.

         "output": {}